-In order to set up a visitation with one of the adoptable animals, a complete application must be submitted, which can be found under the “Adoption Forms” tab of this website.
-Our volunteers review applications, perform home visits and do adoptions on their own time, and gas expense.
-With that stated, we can only guarantee a volunteer can do a home visit within 90 driving miles of 60564.
-We still welcome ALL applications in the event a volunteer is in your area or passing through your area for the final step of the application, the home visit.
-We do not do home visits for every application.
-It just depends on the dog and the application.
-Please do not let the guaranteed miles deter you as there is always a possibility there is a volunteer in your area that might be able to do a home visit .
-If a puppy or kitten is too young to be fixed, we provide you with a spay/neuter coupon to one of our participating vets which are all located in the Chicago Suburbs, a $100.00 fully refundable spay/neuter deposit is required, and you must live within 60 miles of one of those vets in order for your application to be approved.
-Our current vets are in Joliet, Naperville, Yorkville, Oswego, North Aurora, and Glen Ellyn.
+In order to set up a visitation with one of the adoptable animals, a completed application must be submitted.
+Our volunteers review adoption applications, perform home visits when required and do adoptions on their own time and expense.
+With that stated, we can only guarantee a volunteer can do a home visit within 60 driving miles of 60564.
+We still welcome ALL adoption applications in the event a volunteer is in your area or passing through your area for the final step of the adoption application, the home visit.
+Please do not let the guaranteed miles deter you as there is always a possibility there is a volunteer in your area.
+We will go the extra mile for our special needs, seniors, and adult dogs.
+Puppies and kittens who are not fixed yet will not be adopted further then 60 of one of our participating vets in Crest Hill, Carol Stream, Naperville, Oswego, and Yorkville who are all located in Illinois.
+If a puppy or kitten is too young to be fixed, we provide you with a spay/neuter coupon to one of our participating vets, a $100.00 fully refundable spay/neuter deposit is required, and you must live within 60 miles of one of those vets in order for your application to be approved.

-Other potential adopters may be looking at the same dog you are, so time is of the essence, and it would be in your best interest to be sure the application is complete, and one is submitted.
-We process applications in the order they are received, and emails do not count.
-You will receive a “thank you” once your application is received.
-Submitting an application doesn’t mean we hold the dog.
+Other potential adopters may be looking at the same dog you are, so time is of the essence, and it would be in your best interest to be sure the application is complete.
+Submitting an adoption application doesn’t mean we hold the dog.
 We could be reviewing several applications.
 We require all resident dogs and cats be spayed and neutered to adopt from our organization, we will verify that with your vet.
-Most of our correspondence is done through email while we are processing your application, so be sure to check your email often.
+Most of our correspondence is done through email while we are processing your adoption application, so be sure to check your email often.
 Based on the information you provide, if you are a good match for the cat or dog you are applying for, someone will be in contact with you within 7 days.
-With the number of applications we receive (especially on the very adoptable cats and dogs), we only contact those families that are a good match for the pet you are applying for.
-We strive ourselves in doing the best to match a dog or cat to a families lifestyle and home environment.
-Thank you for your understanding, and we look forward to seeing your adoption application
+With the number of applications we receive (especially on the very adoptable cats and dogs), we only contact those families that are a good match.
+We strive ourselves in finding the best matched family for our dogs and cats so be sure to read the bio in full to learn more about the personality, special needs and requirements.
+Thank you for your understanding, and we look forward to seeing your adoption application.

 Below are some of the adoption guidelines: